brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 You spend months or years working on a book, only to have an AI company suck it up in a matter of seconds, _and if you're lucky_, many years later, you might get $1,500 for all your troubles.
-If you assume that a book takes just 3 months of full-time work, or about 500 hours (which is likely an under-estimate), that's about $3/hour.
+If you assume that a book takes just 3 months of full-time work, or about 500 hours (which is likely an under-estimate), and all you get is $1,500, that works out to about **$3/hour**.

 Writing non-fiction tech books was never a particularly lucrative affair, but $1,500 is just downright insulting.
 Worse yet, the other benefits you used to get as an author—recognition as an expert, invitations to talks, job opportunities, marketing for your company or consulting—are significantly reduced too, as far fewer people read your book, or are even aware that you wrote a book, as the LLM usually doesn't attribute any of its knowledge back to the